Chat now! We're online and ‘hair’ to help.

-Simply fold the halo in half at the top of the lace, gently brushing before wetting it.
-Then soak the halo in cold water, making sure all of the hair is submerged.
-Using the Sitting Pretty Shampoo, gently lather in a downwards motion to avoid tangling then give it a rinse.
-Though you might find you need to rinse it twice, depending on how dirty you are it is.
+Simply fold your halo in half at the top of the lace, gently brushing before wetting it.
+Then soak your halo in cold water, making sure all of the hair is submerged.
+Using the Sitting Pretty Shampoo, gently lather in a downward motion to avoid tangling, then give it a rinse.
+Though you might find that you need to rinse it twice, depending on how dirty it is.

-If you’re in a hurry, the Halo can be dried using a hair dryer (on a low-heat setting), but this will make you halo a little fluffy’er.
+If you’re in a hurry, our halo can be dried using a hair dryer (on a low-heat setting), but this will make you halo a little fluffy’er.
 Which is why we advise letting them dry naturally.

 Do they need to be cut and blended before I wear them?

 In most cases, yes.
-Your halo will arrive 20 inches long, which is just that: long.
+Your halo will arrive either 16 or 20 inches long (depending on which one you choose) which is just that: long.
 Most girls’ hair is around 12-16.
-They’re also cut on a straight line, so you’ll need to trim your Halo to match your own hair’s length and layers.
+They’re also cut on a straight line, so you’ll need to trim your halo to match your own hair’s length and layers.
 Fresh out of the packet, your halo will also seem thinner than it actually is.
-But just like your own hair, the halo will become thicker when trimmed shorter and exposed to water.
+But just like your own hair, your halo will become thicker when trimmed shorter and exposed to water.
 So, all round: good signs for cutting it.

 Does the hair shed or fall out?